Gladys Pearl Baker: 1933-46: Mental issues

-After she was deemed insane and the state hospital had done all it could to manage Baker's chronic state of depression and agitation, as well as her preoccupation with religion, Grace filed papers in late 1934 for Baker to be committed to Norwalk State Hospital (Metropolitan State Hospital in Norwalk, Los Angeles).
+In January 1934, Baker had a mental breakdown in front of eight-year-old Norma Jeane, who was forced to witness her mother flailing and screaming until the police arrived.
+Baker was diagnosed with paranoid schizophrenia, and after several months in a rest home, she was committed to the Los Angeles General Hospital.
+She was considered incompetent to take care of herself.
+After she was deemed insane and the state hospital had done all it could to manage Baker's chronic state of depression and agitation, as well as her preoccupation with religion, Grace filed papers in late 1934 for Baker to be committed to Norwalk State Hospital (Metropolitan State Hospital in Norwalk, California).

-The Atkinsons returned to England in late 1934 and initially Norma Jeane lived with Grace's sister and brother-in-law, Enid and Sam Knebelkamp.
+The Atkinsons returned to England in late 1934 and initially, Norma Jeane lived with Grace's sister and brother-in-law, Enid and Sam Knebelkamp.
 She was also cared for by Grace's aunt, Ana Lower.
 Norma Jeane became a ward of the state, and Grace became Baker's guardian and the sole person responsible to oversee Baker and Norma Jeane's affairs.
-Grace sold Baker's house in June 1935 and the Atkinsons moved to the Hollywood Hills without Norma Jeane, who subsequently lived in eleven foster homes and the Los Angeles Orphan's Home.
-In August 1935, Grace married Doc Goddard.
+Grace sold Baker's house in June 1935 and the Atkinsons moved to the Hollywood Hills without Norma Jeane.
+After living with the Goddards for a while, Doc said that he did not want to care for Norma Jeane anymore, so Grace reluctantly brought her to the Los Angeles Orphan's Home, though she would visit her frequently and bring her presents.
+In June 1937, Norma Jeane moved back in with the Goddards, but was frightened by Doc, who she claimed was often drunk and sexually threatened her.
+At one point, he reportedly attempted to molest her.

-After an escape attempt, Baker was transferred from Norwalk State Hospital to the Agnews State Mental Hospital (now Agnews Developmental Center), near San Francisco, which was a more secure facility.
+After an escape attempt, Baker was transferred from Norwalk State Hospital to the Agnews State Mental Hospital (now Agnews Developmental Center), near San Francisco, a more secure facility.
 By June 1939, Baker lived at a clinic-supervised boardinghouse in San Francisco.
 By the mid-1940s, Baker had been released by Agnews and moved to Portland, Oregon.
 In April 1946, Baker traveled to southern California by bus and Norma Jeane took her into her apartment in Ana Lower's duplex.
 Baker helped Norma Jeane schedule modeling appointments and with the shopping.
-After several months, she had trouble adjusting to living with people and moved out of Baker's apartment.
+After several months, she had trouble adjusting to living with people and moved out of Norma Jeane's apartment.
 Concerned that reporters might find out about Baker's mental illness, Norma Jeane, then going by Marilyn Monroe, said that both of her parents were dead.

-Marriage to John Stewart Eley
+1949-52: Marriage to John Stewart Eley

 Baker was married for a third time in 1949, to the electrician John Stewart Eley.
 Baker claimed that Eley was an abusive alcoholic and filed for divorce in February 1952.
 The situation was complicated by another woman who claimed to have married Eley before 1949.
 Eley died on April 23, 1952, and the other woman was awarded his estate.